|

 Kennedy School of Government, Harvard University.
 This contains some material

-I wrote on the missile crisis based on the U.N. archives. (text) "A
+I wrote on the missile crisis based on the U.N. archives. (text) “A Constructed

-European Settlement, 1949-1963," first drafted for a seminar at the
+Settlement, 1949-1963,” first drafted for a seminar at the University of

-Studies/German Historical Institute (Washington), 1995.
-(Word
+Institute (Washington), 1995.
+(Word version) (html version) “America,

-Germany and the Origins of the Cold War," (Word
+Germany and the Origins of the Cold War,” (Word version).
+This was an

-version).
-This was an outgrowth of a symposium held at the University of
+outgrowth of a symposium held at the University of Virginia's Miller Center

-Virginia's Miller Center for Public Affairs in May 1999 chaired by Allen
+for Public Affairs in May 1999 chaired by Allen Lynch; my talk there was

-Lynch; my talk there was followed by comments by Carolyn Eisenberg, Melvyn P.
+followed by comments by Carolyn Eisenberg, Melvyn P. Leffler, Stephen A.

-respond.
-A transcript was made (symposium
+was made (symposium transcript in

-transcript in Word), and at one point there was a plan to publish the
+and at one point there was a plan to publish the symposium as a series of

-symposium as a series of pieces in a scholarly journal.
-My piece here was
+pieces in a scholarly journal.
+My piece here was written for that purpose.
+Comment on

 Adam Ulam, "A Few Unresolved Mysteries about Stalin and the Cold War in